Budesonide: Pharmacokinetics

 Different pharmacokinetic proprieties can be seen in the absorption of budesonide depending on how it is formulated.
 When taken as an extended-release oral capsule, budesonide has an oral bioavailability of 9–21% and reaches peak plasma concentrations (C_{max}) within 2–8 hours.
 A high fat meal when taken with the capsule can lengthen the time it takes to reach C_{max} by another 2.3 hours, but will not have any other affects on the pharmacokinetics properties of budesonide.
 When inhaled through an metered dose inhaler, 34% of budesonide is deposited in the lung with a bioavailability of 39% and reaches C_{max} within 10 minutes.
 When nebulized, budesonide has an bioavailability of 6% and reaches C_{max} within 1–3 hours.
 When formulated as a rectal foam, budesonide has an bioavailability of 3% to 27% and reaches C_{max} around 1.5 hours.

 The plasma protein binding of budesonide is around 85-90%, with an apparent volume of distribution of 2.2-3.9L/kg.
 Budesonide is 80-90% metabolized at first pass in the liver by the hepatocytic cytochrome P450 isoenzyme 3A4 (CYP3A4) into two metabolites: 16 alpha-hydroxyprednisolone and 6 beta-hydroxybudesonide.
 Both of these metabolites have a negligible glucocorticoid activity of less than 1% compared to the parent compound budesonide.
-60% of budesonide is excreted is through the urine as its metabolites, no unchanged budesonide is detectable in urine.
+60% of budesonide is excreted through urine as its metabolites, no unchanged budesonide is detectable in urine.
 The average elimination half-life in plasma is between 2–3.6 hours.